ninetymiles/wsl-socks/README.md

 authPassword=password
 ```

+If you need a simple standalone socks5 proxy, remove the 'proxyUri' property.

 ### Wsl-Server

 A standard websocket server, tunnel all the binary websocket frames to internet, works as a proxy.